 Can’t get enough of the sparkling city lights?
-Malaparte, another Oliver & Bonacini gem, may be the place for you.
+Malaparte, an Oliver & Bonacini gem, may be the place for you.
 It’s located on the 6th floor of the TIFF Bell Lightbox and offers a gorgeous view of the bustling King West neighbourhood.
 It has an indoor space with floor-to-ceiling windows as well as an expansive outdoor terrace, so you can take advantage of the view, rain or shine.
 There is enough space for up to 150 seated guests.

 The One Eighty (55 Bloor Street West)

 The One Eighty is yet another wedding-worthy restaurant that you should add to your scouting list.
-Perched on the 51st floor of the Manulife Centre, you can see some pretty spectacular sights from its windows.
+Perched on the 51st floor of the Manulife Centre, you can see some pretty spectacular sights from its terrace and windows.
 But the view isn’t its only draw - it features sleek and sophisticated decor, modern finishes, enough room for 100 seated guests and, of course, an amazing menu.

 Lavelle (627 King Street West)

 Head to the 16th floor or 627 King Street West and you’ll find Lavelle, a rooftop oasis worthy of your big day.
 The venue is 16,000 square feet and includes a seated restaurant, lounge and outdoor pool.
-It offers 360 degree views of the city and will definitely get your guests ‘gramming.
+It offers 360-degree views of the city and will definitely get your guests ‘gramming.
 The space has a capacity of 500 guests, so you can invite all of your friends, family and followers to your wedding.

 Royal Canadian Yacht Club (2 Chippewa Avenue)

 Want a killer view of both the city and the sparkling waters of Lake Ontario?
 Head to the Royal Canadian Yacht Club.
 Located on the Toronto Island, you’ll get to escape the hustle and bustle of the city without kissing it goodbye completely.
 If you want to take full advantage of the view we suggest hosting your wedding outdoors, but the inside’s maritime design is also an awesome option.
-It can host groups of up to 400 guests on its grounds, meaning you can probably add a few plus ones to your list.
+It can host groups of up to 400 people on its grounds, meaning you can probably add a few plus ones to your list.

 Sunnyside Pavilion (1755 Lake Shore Boulevard)

 If you’re in the market for a beachy wedding backdrop, the Sunnyside Pavilion is where it’s at.
-This historic venue was once a changing facility used only by beachgoers, but has come a long way since then.
+This historic venue was once a changing facility used only by beachgoers but has come a long way since then.
 It’s now a popular event space complete with stunning ornate archways, gardens and stellar views of Lake Ontario.
 It can accommodate 70 to 90 guests, making it best suited for intimate affairs.

-Thompson Toronto (550 Wellington Street)
+1 Hotel Toronto (550 Wellington Street)

 The Burroughes Building (639 Queen Street West)

 The Burroughes Building is a favourite for industrial-chic style weddings.
-Climb to its rooftop terrace and you’ll find a rustic-chic patio decked out with strands of edison bulbs.
+Climb to its rooftop terrace and you’ll find a rustic-chic patio decked out with strands of Edison bulbs.
 From here you can see the CN tower, the city’s tallest skyscrapers and more.
-If you book the space you’ll also have access to the 6th floor venue space which boasts exposed brick and beams, hardwood floors and massive windows.
+If you book the space you’ll also have access to the 6th-floor venue space which boasts exposed brick and beams, hardwood floors and massive windows.
 Together they can fit up to 140 guests.